 The Insecure Parent

-Several years ago a couple came for counseling over a period of two years.
+Several years ago a couple came for counseling, and they subsequently worked with me over a period of two years.
 They were middle-aged, fairly successful and had a very bright teen-aged son, who excelled at school and adored his parents.

 The mom had multiple health issues, including depression in connection with her poor health.
 One of the things she was depressed about was that she missed the days when her son was a baby.
 She cherished the memories of playing with her little boy, dressing him, and so on.
 And so, she was having trouble adjusting to the fact that he had grown into near manhood.
 And she seemed to worry that, soon, he would no longer need her the way that he had needed her before.